 Hamby avidly watches his favorite classic/cult films and TV shows, enjoys sightseeing, visiting National Parks, reading interesting humorous books, collecting coins and hanging out with friends (whenever his schedule is not filled with tedious work).

-In addition to his freelance work, he is confident that he will successfully land a career in the field of cinema/television and/or video production soon.
+Currently working in the field of data entry for a regional chain of secondhand book/music/video retailers along with freelance work, he is confident that he will successfully land a career in the field of cinema/television and/or video production soon.